ceph/ceph/doc/rbd/rbd-persistent-read-only-cache.rst

 ``immutable_object_cache_watermark``

-:Description: The high-water mark for the cache.
-The value is between (0, 1).
-              If the cache size reaches this threshold the daemon will start to delete cold cache based on LRU statistics.
+- ``immutable_object_cache_watermark`` The high-water mark for the cache.
+If the capacity reaches this threshold the daemon will delete cold cache based on LRU statistics.
-:Type: Float
-:Required: No
-:Default: ``0.9``

 The ``ceph-immutable-object-cache`` daemon is available within the optional ``ceph-immutable-object-cache`` distribution package.